Sjk-Lacoste/wysiwyg/README.md

 # WYSIWYG Rich Text Editor

-Here is my open-source text editor for website, though it's still in its early stage and i will continue adding more features to it.
+Here is my open-source text editor for website, though it's still in its early stage and I will continue adding more features to it.

-I used vanilla javascript with no framework nor library
+Only Vanilla Javascript is used, there is no external library or framework.

 ## Installation
 In your ```<textarea></textarea>``` tag add an id and initialise it: